Occupational Health Assessment

 - Medmark will inform the referring school manager of the time, date and venue for the appointment.
 The referring school manager must then inform the employee of his/her appointment.

-How should I complete a work assessment referral form?
+How should the employer complete a work assessment referral form?

 - The employer completes the secure online referral and should complete all sections, answer all questions, include as much background information as possible and ensure that the employee's contact details and the school roll number are included.